Gap Insurance 101

 How Much is Gap Insurance?

-Depending on the term of the loan and the interest rate, gap insurance averages less than $10 per month.
-We offer gap insurance to all of our clients who purchase a new or pre-owned vehicle, whether it’s financed through Auto House or not, plus you always can add it within 30 days of your initial sale.
+The cost of gap insurance is relatively affordable, averaging less than $10 per month, depending on the loan term and interest rate.
+At Auto House, we extend the option of gap insurance to all our clients purchasing a new or pre-owned vehicle, regardless of financing through us.
+Additionally, you can add gap insurance within 30 days of your initial sale.